tBuLi/symfit/docs/fitting.rst

     chi_squared = sum((y - f)**2/sigmas[y]**2 for y, f in model.items())

-In this line ``sigmas`` is a dict which contains all vars that where given a value, or returns 1 otherwise.
+In this line ``sigmas`` is a dict which contains all variables that where given a value, or returns 1 otherwise.

 This :math:`\chi^2` is then transformed into a python function which can then